 - The proposed project’s potential environmental impacts; and

 Duty to Consult

 Consultation is integral to the EA process.
-In some instances, projects determined to be a 'development' under the Environmental Assessment Act (the Act) may require the ministry to consult with First Nations and Métis organizations.
+In some instances, projects determined to be a 'development' under The Environmental Assessment Act (the Act) may require the Ministry of Environment to consult with First Nations and Métis organizations.

 Documents Available for Public Comment

 When the technical review of a proponent's Environmental Impact Statement is complete, Section 11 of the Act requires the Minister make the Statement and the conclusions of the technical review available to the public.